-- Step 1: Identification of the hypertrophic eye in the primary position.
+- Step 1: Identification of the hypertropic eye in the primary position.

-- Step 2: Identification of the hypertrophic eye in the right and left gaze.
+- Step 2: Identification of the hypertropic eye in the right and left gaze.

 - Step 3: It is also known as the Bielschowsky head tilt test.
 The head is tilted to each side to determine the side on which the hypertropia worsens.

 In a case of trochlear nerve palsy, the hypertropia of the paretic eye increases on the opposite gaze and on tilting the head to the same side.
 The Parks 3-step test, however, is not infallible and can lead to an erroneous diagnosis of cyclovertical muscle palsy in cases with skew deviation, prior strabismus surgery, blowout fracture of the orbit, bilateral trochlear nerve palsy, and myasthenia gravis.